rohit-ludbe/go-trivia/readme.md

-# Trivia app in go
+# Starter Go Project with hot reloading

 Starter project for go using docker